-A PH objective has a PH ring in its lens system, just like the individual positions of the PH universal rotary condenser.
-Due to their size on one hand and their positioning on the other, the two related rings must be aligned to one another in the beam path.
-The position of the ring in the objectives cannot be altered, that of the rings in the condenser disc however can be.
-The adjustment for this is carried out as follows.
+The PH objective has a PH ring in its lens system, just like the PH slider.
+Due to their size on one hand and their positioning on the other, these two rings must be aligned to one another in the beam path.
+The position of the ring in the objective cannot be altered, that of the ring in the slider however can be.
+Before starting the phase-contrast application you have to check if this alignment is given.
+For this you must install the centring telescope to the tube connector instead of a standard eye piece and look through it (The appearing image can be focussed by firstly loosening the locking screw on the centring telescope, pull out the front part of the centring telescope to the correct position and finally retightening the locking screw).